 Meridian Audio did a very good job tuning these earphones for the audio enthusiast.
 More casual consumers accustomed to bass-heavy sound signatures won’t be pleased with what may be miscategorized as “non-existent bass,” when in reality, the bass notes are accurately rendered.
 The problem is that we consumers are trained to consider a 5-15dB bass emphasis normal, so when we encounter accurately reproduced low notes, our brains perceive it as woefully inaccurate.
-All this is to say, the LG TONE Free HBS-FN6 sound very good and handle a variety of music well; though, clarity isn’t quite as good as a $169 price tag may suggest.
+All this is to say, the LG TONE Free HBS-FN6 sound very good and handle a variety of music well; though, clarity isn’t quite as good as the price tag may suggest.

 Related: How to read charts

 To read the frequency response chart accurately there are a few things to understand: the dotted red line extending from the 0dB(SPL) mark represents the platonic ideal.
 If all frequencies were relayed accurately, the frequency response line would be a flat.
 Most of us prefer something other than the ideal though: it’s deemed more exciting, which is where deviations (emphasis and de-emphasis) come into play.

 The sub-bass emphasis barely hits the threshold of perceptibility, but affects that tangible oomph we so enjoy in pop and hip-hop genres.
 A more significant bump around 1kHz brings out vocal and instrumental resonances, making it easier for us to perceive detail.
 That dip from 1.5-10kHz: don’t worry, because it’s a very common feature of headphones and earphones to combat unwanted harmonic resonances within your ear canals.
 These notes can be irritating to the human brain, and are sometimes amplified when a proper seal is created, something these buds are very good at forming.